webboxesdeveloper/ThriftyWeMVP/README.md

-# MealDeal
+# ThriftyWe

 **Cook Smart, Save More** - Discover delicious meals based on current supermarket deals in your area.

-MealDeal is a web application that helps users find and plan meals based on real-time supermarket offers.
+ThriftyWe is a web application that helps users find and plan meals based on real-time supermarket offers.
 By entering your postal code (PLZ), the system calculates the best prices for dishes using current ingredient offers from various supermarket chains in your region.

 ## 🎯 Business Overview